eosnetworkfoundation/grant-framework/applications/NFT_Standard_for_Traditional_Painting_Artworks.md

 ### Ecosystem Fit
 - Where and how does your project fit into the ecosystem?

    Just as we analyzed in [our project on Pomelo](https://pomelo.io/grants/nftart).
 According to the masterworks report.
 In 2020, the global painting transaction value has exceeded 50 billion US dollars, the transaction volume has exceeded 30 million.
 And [the estimated value of the online art market worldwide in 2021](https://www.statista.com/statistics/284586/global-online-art-market-sales-2013/) is $13.59 Billion.
 The market potential is really huge!
 The excellent performance of NFT on the EOS blockchain is second to none in the industry.
-Successfully occupying this market first will greatly change the ecological development and market value of EOS.
+Successfully occupying this market first will greatly change the ecological development and market value of artwork NFT on EOS.

 - Who is your target audience?